Invite your colleagues

 Inviting team members to SEON

-You can easily invite your colleagues to join your SEON team if you go to the Organization page of the Admin panel.
+You can easily invite your colleagues to join your SEON team if you go to the Members tab of the Settings page from the Admin panel.
 Click Invite in the top right corner, then type in their name and email address.

 You can decide to only give them access to the Sandbox environment, which means that they won’t be able to access live data but can test rules and automations set up in your SEON account.